Lingotion/lingotion-thespeon-unity/Documentation~/get-started.md

-### **Known Issues**
+### **Known Issues and Limitations**
 **"These issues are known and are currently being addressed by the Lingotion development team.
-If you face any other issues, please create a new issue through the [GitHub repository](/../issues/new)."**
+If you find any other issues, please create a new issue through the [GitHub repository](/../issues/new)."**

-1. The first synthetization has higher latency and performance impact than subsequent synthetizations due to memory allocation.
+1. The first synthetization has higher latency and performance impact than subsequent synthetizations due to initializations.
 It is advised to make a mock synthetization once before running the intended syntheses.
 2. Multiple actor packs of the same actor in the same project are not supported by the package yet.
 A workaround is to delete the existing actor pack when you are done with it before adding another one.
-3. Adaptive frame insertion may cause delays or stuttering in audio after numerous inferences.
+3. Adaptive frame insertion for increased real-time performance may cause delays or stuttering in audio after numerous inferences.
+A temporary workaround until this is fixed is to restart the Thespeon Engine.
-Sure!
-Here’s the properly formatted continuation:
-4. Heteronym support**: The model might synthesize heteronyms incorrectly.
-You may insert your heteronym words in separate segments with custom phonemization IPA text to get the correct pronunciation.
+4. Heteronyms will be supported soon but is not supported in this release.
+The Thespeon Engine might therefore synthesize heteronyms incorrectly.
+As a workaround you can insert your heteronym words in separate segments with custom phonemization IPA text to get the correct pronunciation.
 Examples:
    1. **English Heteronyms**
       1. **Lead**
          - *(to go first)* – /liːd/